 Karate is a Japanese martial-art whose physical elements seek the development of protective and counter-attacking body movements.
 The themes of traditional karate training are fighting and self-defence, though its mental and moral aspects target the overall improvement of the individual.
 This is helped by the discipline and persistent effort required in training.

 Karate training provides both mental and physical advantages that range from a lot more self-confidence and a heightened sense of well-being to improved professional overall performance.
 Kids and adults experience the team interaction while they learn together but each in their own pace.

-Our Karate classes in Blackwall target a variety of people, usually one of these three: People who wish to study a new martial art style or hobby which keeps them healthy Individuals who are intent on learning Karate & Individuals who wish to develop the capability to defend themselves while increasing their confidence in day to day life We can work with men, women and children of ages young and old regardless of their experience or physical ability.
+Our Karate classes in Blackwall target all kinds of people, usually one of these three: Individuals that want to practice a new martial art form or sport activity that keeps them physically fit Those who are intent on learning Karate & Individuals who wish to develop the ability to defend themselves and increase their confidence in day to day life We can assist men, women and children of all ages irrespective of their experience or actual physical ability.

 Karate practice (Blackwall ) – Our Karate Classes in Blackwall

 Karate practice is usually divided into 3 main activities: